mikeld24/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-windows-feature-update-overview.md

 The policies:

 - Contain the minimum Windows 10 version currently serviced by the [Windows servicing channels](/windows/release-health/release-information?msclkid=ee885719baa511ecb838e1a689da96d2).
-The current minimum Windows OS version is **Windows 10 21H2**.
 - Set a bare minimum Windows OS version required by the service once devices are registered with the service.

 If the device is registered with Windows Autopatch, and the device is: